NVIDIA/spark-rapids/docs/get-started/best-practices.md

 After those candidate jobs are run on GPU using the RAPIDS Accelerator, check the Spark driver log to find the not-supported messages starting with `!`.
-Some missing features might be enabled by turning on some config, but please understand the corresponding limitation detailed in [the advanced configuration document](../additional-functionality/advanced_configs.md).
+Some missing features might be enabled by turning on a configuration, but please understand the corresponding limitations detailed in [the advanced configuration document](../additional-functionality/advanced_configs.md).
 For other unsupported features, please file feature requests on [spark-rapids Github repo](https://github.com/NVIDIA/spark-rapids/issues) with a minimum reproduce